 The Superintendent's recommended revisions to ARM 10, Chapter 55 are based on a thoughtful consideration of the myriad and intersecting conditions, inputs, challenges, and opportunities confronting public schools in Montana.
 They are informed by the research and stakeholder input collected through the methods described above.
 The following two sections provide (respectively) the high-level rationales for the Superintendent's final recommended amendments and the proposed detailed revision language to be added to, removed from, or incorporated into ARM 10, Chapter 55.
-It should be noted that the recommended amendments are ultimately the Superintendent's and reflect her prerogative and responsibility to present to the BPE those that she deems worth moving forward.
+It should be noted that through the consensus model of negotiated rulemaking, the Negotiated Rulemaking Committee negotiated 49 rules and reached consensus on changed language for 48 rules or a 98 percent consensus.
+The single unresolved rule returned to the superintendent for the recommended language for that rule.